Tabula: Efficiently Computing Nonlinear Activation Functions for Secure Neural Network Inference: Related Work

-To the best of our knowledge, there exists little prior work which applies secure lookup tables to the execution of relatively large neural networks, and current state of the art secure inference systems like Delphi \cite{delphi_codebase}, SecureML \cite{secureml}, Circa \cite{circa}, DeepReduce \cite{deepreduce} all still use garbled circuits.
-Notably, a significant limiting factor to the lookup table approach for secure computation is its space requirements, which grow exponentially with the number of operands and their precisions.
-We suspect space requirements limits its use in other applications.
-The secure lookup table approach is remarkably well suited to securely and efficiently compute neural network nonlinear activation functions for two reasons: 1) neural network activations may be quantized to extremely low precision with little degradation to accuracy and 2) neural network activation functions are single operand.
-These two factors allow us to limit the size of the lookup table to be sufficiently small to be practical, and consequently we can achieve the significant performance benefits of secure lookup tables at runtime (i.e order of magnitude less communication).
+To the best of our knowledge, there exists little prior work which applies secure lookup tables to the private execution of large neural networks.
+Most current state-of-the-art secure inference systems like \citep{delphi, secureml, circa, deepreduce} use garbled circuits.
+Two exceptions to this include \citep{cryptflow, cheetah}, which use a tree-based secure comparator.
+However, the tree-based secure comparator used in \citep{cryptflow, cheetah} is significantly limited to only the ReLU activation function, and still requires significant computation and communication overhead.
+Another work, \citep{sirnn}, does indeed use lookup tables as part of their protocol for evaluating activation functions, but crucially focuses on ensuring numerical precision, leading to lower system performance.
+We highlight that a key distinction in our use of lookup tables is that we store all possible results of the nonlinear function in these tables, which uses exponential storage.
+This storage is made manageable by heavily quantizing the neural network.
+This strategy of securely evaluating a function through lookup tables, although known theoretically \citep{foundational, damgard2}, to the best of our knowledge has not been applied practically until now, due to the exponential storage costs.
+The secure lookup table approach of "storing everything in a table" is remarkably well suited to securely and efficiently computing neural network nonlinear activation functions for two reasons: 1) neural network activations may be quantized to extremely low precision with little degradation to accuracy and 2) neural network activation functions are single operand.
+These two factors allow us to limit the size of the lookup table to be sufficiently small to be practical, and consequently we can achieve the significant performance benefits of secure lookup tables at runtime (i.e two orders of magnitude less communication).
+While work on quantization applied to secure inference exists \citep{sec_quant_inference, sec_quant_training}, these works do not combine this property with lookup tables for evaluating nonlinear functions.
+In summary, we emphasize that prior works that use secure lookup tables have either applied them towards non-ML applications (i.e: MPC for AES-128), or have not leveraged exponential-sized secure lookup tables in combination with neural network quantization to make them practical; although the exponential-sized secure lookup table approach for securely computing functions is known, the unique combination of this technique with neural network quantization has not been previously explored.
+In this work, we demonstrate that this unique combination of techniques can be applied to dramatically reduce the costs of secure neural network inference.